Most Affordable Countries to Study Abroad 2025-26 for Students

 • Emerging destinations like Poland, Mexico, South Africa, and Greece provide even more affordable options while ensuring quality education and global recognition.

 However, several countries offer high-quality education at significantly lower costs, making them attractive options for international students.
-Below are the typical tuition costs for bachelor's and master's programs in the 10 most affordable countries for Indian students.
+Below are typical tuition costs for bachelor's and master's programs in the 10 most affordable countries for Indian students.
+All figures are approximate as of 2025-26 and subject to change — always verify with the institution or official sources.

 Country